eswar3/CNN-Image-classifier/README.md

 [image2]: ./images/vgg16_model.png "VGG-16 Model Keras Layers"
 [image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"

+# Dog-breed Classifier

 ## Project Overview

-Welcome to the Convolutional Neural Networks (CNN) project in the Deep Learnig Nanodegree/ In this project, I learnt how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
+It is Convolutional Neural Networks (CNN) project in the Deep Learnig Nanodegree.
+In this project, I learnt how to build a pipeline that can be used to process real-world, user-supplied images.
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]